CW3E/MET-tools/README.md

 is called in the workflow to perform computation of CF-fields for analysis in MET.

 ### Generating Ensemble Products from WRF and MPAS
+Once WRF / MPAS model outputs have been preprocessed with the workflows above, these preprocessed files can be ingested into GridStat directly following the instructions below, or these can be combined with the GenEnsProd tool in MET to generate ensemble forecast products including mean and spread products.
+Outputs from GenEnsProd are handled specially by GridStat with switches included in these workflows for processing ensemble products and individual members respectively.

 ### Generating GridStat Analyses for WRF, MPAS and Background Operational Models
+Workflows are provided for running GridStat on:
+  * WRF ensemble member and ensemble mean outputs -- GridStatWRF;
+  * MPAS ensemble member and ensemble mean outputs -- GridStatMPAS; and
+  * Background operational global model products -- GridStatBKG.
+To run GridStat, one must have appropriate gridded ground truth at the corresponding valid times and land masks precomputed.

 ### Plotting